Gastroenteritis in Cats

 How is gastroenteritis treated?

 Once the results of the diagnostic tests are known, and other causes of the clinical signs have been eliminated, your veterinarian will prescribe a treatment plan.
 The principal treatment of gastroenteritis consists of rehydration and restoring blood electrolyte balance (sodium, potassium, and chloride).
-Depending on your cat’s degree of dehydration, this fluid replacement may be given orally, subcutaneously (under the skin), or by intravenous (IV) treatment.
+Depending on your cat’s degree of dehydration, this fluid replacement may be given orally, subcutaneously (under the skin), or intravenously (in the vein).

 • Antibiotics (e.g., metronidazole, ampicillin) may be administered if the clinical signs are severe or if diagnostic tests suggest a bacterial infection.

-Food may be withheld for 8-12 hours during the initial stages of treatment and then slowly be reintroduced in small, frequent feedings of a highly digestible, low-fat, and low-fiber diet.
+Food may be withheld for 8 to 12 hours during the initial stages of treatment and then slowly be reintroduced in small, frequent feedings of a highly digestible diet.
 Your veterinarian will advise you on the best diet to feed your cat for a speedy recovery.

 What is the prognosis for gastroenteritis?

 Most cases of acute gastroenteritis improve rapidly after rehydration.
-Call your veterinarian if the vomiting and diarrhea do not improve significantly within 24-48 hours of treatment.
+Call your veterinarian if the vomiting and diarrhea do not improve significantly within 24 to 48 hours of treatment.
 Gastroenteritis is common in cats.
-Early recognition and treatment are the cornerstones to returning your cat to a normal healthy state as quickly as possible.
+Early recognition and treatment are key to returning your cat to a normal, healthy state as quickly as possible.

 Related Articles